ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 |  | | |
 | ! | Logical NOT. | [[ ! "abc" < "$var" ]] && echo "The string is not larger than \"abc\"" |

-You can group expressions using parentheses in the [[ operator.
+You can group Boolean expressions using parentheses in the [[ operator.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 [[ (-n "$var" && "$var" < "abc") || -z "$var" ]] && echo "The string is not empty and less than \"abc\" or the string is empty"
 ```

-Comparing the strings is one feature of the [[ operator.
-Also, it can check files and directories for various conditions.
+Comparing strings is one feature of the [[ operator.
+Besides that, it can check files and directories for various conditions.
 Table 3-10 shows operations for doing that.

 {caption: "Table 3-10.
 Operations for checking files and directories in the [[ operator", width: "100%"}
 | Operation | Description | Example |